-- Medway Anglican Schools Trust and our schools understand that children with special educational needs (SEN) and disabilities face additional safeguarding challenges.
+- St Nicholas CEVC Primary School understands that children with special educational needs and disabilities (SEND) face additional safeguarding challenges.
 These children may have an impaired capacity to understand, resist or avoid abuse.
 The DSL will work closely with the SENDco to plan learning opportunities and support, as required. - All staff will ensure that children with SEN and disabilities are able to overcome the barriers that exist for this group of children, and specifically ensure that those with communication difficulties are supported to be able to express their voice and that it is listened to and acted upon. - It is important that all staff are aware that children with SEN and disabilities may not always outwardly display indicators of abuse and that some children can be disproportionally impacted by things like bullying and exploitation without explicitly showing signs. - All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child's disability.
 To address these additional challenges, our school will always consider extra pastoral support for children with SEN and disabilities.